arbor-sim/arbor/doc/tutorial/nmodl.rst

         : a variable can be READ *or* WRITE, the latter granting read and write access USEION k READ ek WRITE ik
         NONSPECIFIC_CURRENT il
-        : Note, no RANGE for STATE (these are implictly unique to each CV) : gkbar is a new PARAMETER
+        : Note, no RANGE for STATE (these are implicitly unique to each CV) : gkbar is a new PARAMETER
         RANGE gl, el, gkbar
     }